rkazmerik/CP681/README.md

 * Wrote a simple model (model.py) that computes the spaCy similarity score between each sample document and the rest of the corpus.

 ### Results:
-For each document in the corpus, the similarity to every other document is calculated, and the top three similar documents are shown.
+For each document in the corpus, the similarity to every other document is calculated (cosine similarity), and the top three similar documents are shown.

 <pre>
 Test 1 - Analysis